-- o Ask participants to the information they wrote on their observation sheet for one observation - How was what they did similar to what scientist do? - Choose one of questions written on the observation sheet "what does it make you wonder?" and explain how you could design an experiment to test and answer this question. - Have participates then identify the parts of the scientific method using an example from this activity and their reflection questions.
+- o Ask participants to share information they wrote for one observation. - How was what they did similar to what scientist do? - Choose one of the questions written on the observation sheet "what does it make you wonder?" and explain how you could design an experiment to test and answer this question. - Have participates then identify the parts of the scientific method using an example from this activity.